Starting Salary: $15.00

 You must have strong communication and organizational skills.

-You must be able to work for all Residence Hall opening and closing periods (Labor Day Weekend and January 20th).
+You must be able to work for all Residence Hall opening and closing periods (August 25-August 31, and January 23rd).

 This position is subject to a criminal background check.